Arts and Architecture

 Ryan Russell, professor of graphic design, built his legacy as a talented designer, dedicated teacher and passionate advocate of design education at Penn State.
 He died in October 2023 amid his battle with brain cancer.
 Credit: Provided by Taylor Shipton.
 All Rights Reserved.

 UNIVERSITY PARK, Pa. — The life of Ryan Russell, Penn State professor of graphic design in the Stuckeman School of the College of Arts and Architecture, was cut tragically short on Oct.
 23, 2023, following a courageous 17-month battle with an aggressive form of brain cancer.
-His legacy as a talented designer, dedicated teacher and passionate advocate of design education continues to be carried on by his former students, colleagues and all those knew him during his 16+ years at the University.
+His legacy as a talented designer, dedicated teacher and passionate advocate of design education continues to be carried on by his former students, colleagues and all those who knew him during his more than 16 years at the University.

 In honor of Russell’s tremendous impact on graphic design students and his commitment to enhancing design education at the University, Bob Kiernan and Mary Murphy Kiernan endowed the Ryan Russell Award for Design Excellence in Graphic Design.
 The Kiernans are partners of the Pittsburgh-based creative firm Actual Size, founded in 1999.